Measurement Classes

 index >= stop_after_outputframe

 , it will throw an error.
-The pixel intensity is defined by the number of counts acquired within the pixel divided by the respective integration time.- Return type:
+The pixel intensity is defined by the number of counts acquired within the pixel divided by the respective integration time.

 - Parameters:

 only_ready_frames – If true, only the finished frames are added.
-On false, the currently active frame is aggregated. (optional)
+On false, the currently active frame is aggregated. (optional, default: True).

-clear_summed – If true, the summed frames memory will be cleared. (optional)
+clear_summed – If True, the summed frames memory will be cleared. (optional, default: False).

 - Returns: